 Snorkel at Maho Bay

 A trip to St. John isn’t complete without a visit to Maho Bay!
 Although it is one of the furthest beaches from Cruz Bay along the North Shore Road, the drive is scenic and gives you a sense of the island.
 Once at Maho, we find a parking spot and carry in our beach chairs, coolers and any toys for the day.
 The water is always calm and snorkeling is a must!
-The sea grass beds in the middle of the bay are home to Green Turtles and we often see their heads popping up for air before we even enter for a snorkel.
+The sea grass beds in the middle of the bay are home to Green sea turtles and we often see their heads popping up for air before we even enter for a snorkel.
 Once you’ve found one and have the opportunity to snorkel with them, please be sure not to touch or chase them – just float above or swim along with them, it is truly magical.

 2. Hike the Ram Head Trail

 The Ram Head Hike begins on the Southeast end of the island and takes you past Salt Pond Bay and Blue Cobblestone Bay before reaching the cliffs of Ram Head.
 The trail itself is about one mile in each direction but does have some steeper sections so be sure to bring some water and wear appropriate footwear.
 In addition to the two bays, you’ll also pass by fields of Turks Head Cacti since the Southeast end is hotter and more arid than the rest of the island.
 We have done this trail during different times of the day but one of our favorite times to hike is just before dusk on the eve of a full moon where you can see the sun set and the moon rise – amazing!
 But be sure to take your time hiking out and have a flashlight or headlamp along for the journey.

 3.Visit Coral Bay